 ''That's how it got started in 1940.
 We called it Mrs. Japp's.
-When Japan bombed Pearl Habor in Honolulu, Hawaii on December 7, 1941, during WWII, the grocers started calling us immediately, demanding that we remove our Japp chips from their stores,'' said Leonard.
+When Japan bombed Pearl Harbor in Honolulu, Hawaii on December 7, 1941, during WWII, the grocers started calling us immediately, demanding that we remove our Japp chips from their stores,'' said Leonard.

 So they sat down and, within a week, came up with more than 30 names to submit for trademark registration. ''We wanted Jax, but it was taken by a brewing company.
-The name Jays was available and we renamed the company as Jays Foods, Incorporated.
+The name Jays was available, and we renamed the company Jays Foods, Incorporated.
 It took a couple of weeks, but we started putting tags on plain bags with the Jays name on it,'' he said.

 Mrs. Japp, who was a vice president when she died in 1983 at age 72, also was responsible for starting a practice that has been embraced by the food industry.
 She began putting recipes on the potato chip packages.

 ''My wife had run a chain of bakeries and was a fine cook.
-She kept telling us we had a fine product but we had to tell people how to use it.
+She kept telling us we had a fine product, but we had to tell people how to use it.
 She came up with a recipe for tuna fish casserole with potato chips,'' he said.